Mister Roberts (1955 film): Plot

-Meanwhile, the crew is mystified by Roberts’ new strictness and deference to the captain.
-Morton deceives them into believing Roberts is vying for a promotion.
+The crew is mystified by Roberts' new strictness and deference to the captain.
+Morton convinces them that Roberts is vying for a promotion.
 When a crew member informs Roberts of a new Navy policy which could help him receive a transfer despite the captain's opposition, Roberts declines.

-News of the Allied victory in Europe depresses Roberts further, knowing the war may end soon without his ever seeing combat.
-Inspired by a patriotic radio speech celebrating VE Day, Roberts tosses Morton's prized palm tree overboard.
-The captain demands the identity of the culprit, but no one steps forward.
-He eventually realizes it was likely Roberts and summons him to his quarters and accuses him of the deed.
+News of the Allied victory in Europe depresses Roberts further, as the war may end soon without his ever seeing combat, and Roberts tosses Morton's prized palm tree overboard.
+Morton eventually realizes Roberts is the likely culprit and summons him to his quarters and accuses him of the deed.
 An open microphone allows the crew to overhear their heated conversation and why Roberts changed.

 Weeks later, Roberts receives an unexpected transfer.
-"Doc," the ship's doctor and Roberts' friend, confides to him that the crew risked court-martial by submitting a transfer request with Morton's forged signature of approval.
-Before he leaves, the crew presents Roberts with a handmade medal, the Order of the Palm, for "action against the enemy."
+'Doc,' the ship's doctor and Roberts' friend, confides to him that the crew risked court-martial by submitting a transfer request with Morton's forged signature of approval.
+Before he leaves, the crew present Roberts with a handmade medal, the Order of the Palm, for "action against the enemy".

 Several weeks later, Pulver, who has been appointed cargo officer, receives several letters.
-The first is from Roberts, who enthusiastically writes about his new assignment aboard the destroyer USS Livingston during the Battle of Okinawa.
-He writes he would rather have the Order of the Palm than the Congressional Medal of Honor.
-The second letter is from Pulver's college friend who is also a junior naval officer assigned to the Livingston.
-He reveals that Roberts was killed in a kamikaze attack shortly after the first letter had been posted.

-Incensed, Pulver throws the captain’s replacement palm tree overboard, then marches into Morton's cabin, openly bragging that he is responsible.
-He brazenly demands to know why Morton has cancelled the showing of a film that night.
-Morton slowly shakes his head, realizing his problems have not gone away.
+The first is from Roberts, enthusiastic about his new assignment aboard the destroyer USS Livingston during the Battle of Okinawa.
+The second letter is from Pulver's college friend, Fornell, also assigned to the Livingston, which reveals that Roberts was killed in a kamikaze attack shortly after the first letter had been posted.
+No longer afraid, Pulver throws the captain's replacement palm tree overboard, marches into Morton's cabin, and claims responsibility.
+Morton realizes his problems have not gone away.